It’s almost fall. Time to change the clock. Time to change your wardrobe. Time to change your driving.

-Summer is over.
-It’s fall and the weather can turn pretty quickly.
+Summer is almost over.
+Soon it will be fall and the weather can turn pretty quickly.
 You could be travelling under blue skies and drive right into a storm, especially when you’re heading into the mountains.
 Are you ready for sudden changes in driving conditions, with fog, ice, slush, fallen leaves, and maybe even snow?

 As our days get shorter, vacations are over, and school is back in session, the roads are busier; a reminder of fall driving practices is in order.

 Know before you go

 Check road and weather conditions often, including road cams and construction zones, at DriveBC or by calling 1-800-550-4997.
 Get a heads-up on the weather at the points along your route by checking out the forecast from Environment and natural resources.

 Remember that wet leaves on the roadside can be very slippery.
 They can even freeze if the temperature drops overnight.
 Leaves on the roadway can also cover road markings and hide bumps and potholes.
 This doesn’t just affect tire traction; it also affects footwear.

 Be prepared for slippery surfaces when you enter and exit your vehicle or climb up or down on your trailer.
 Always maintain three-point contact, which means three of your four limbs are always in contact with the vehicle or trailer—two hands and one foot, or two feet and one hand.
 Falls from (or outside) vehicles are one of the most frequent injuries to commercial drivers.

 Stay safe when you have to stop on the roadside